mehmehmehlol/sightseeing-in-hk-client/README.md

 - Unable to persist the change of theme colors when accessing a new page (Hook is required)
 - Hit bugs when updating profile

 Update on Mar 22, 2021:
 - work on lazy loading images!
 - solve the unable favorite problem!!!
+- Possible features to add on: add search bar to look for places
+- Try to design API??
+- Reduce the size of images (takes too long to load)

 ## Created By